erodm09/PaylocityTask/PaylocityBugChallenge.md

 ## Steps To Reproduce

-1.Go to link for the application to
+1.Go to link for the application to login at https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login

 2.Enter valid details for Username and password and click on the Login button